Litigate or Collaborate?

 This type of negotiating inevitably leads to position-based negotiating.
 Position-based negotiating is a win-lose negotiation battle, where each side either wins on an issue or caves in to avoid conflict.
 If we look at the example of the couple who were stuck on the number of overnight stays, one of the parents may be asked to give up their position — their time with their boys — to advance the divorce settlement.

-Collaborative Divorce Enables Both Sides to Win
+Collaborative Divorce: Both Sides Heard, Both Sides Win

-Back to the example of the mother and father fighting over overnights during the school week.
-As it turned out the father wanted to continue to take his boys to their Pop Warner football practices during the week.
-(He was one of the coaches, and the boys loved football).
-The mother was concerned that the father’s work schedule would not enable him to get the children off to school during the school week.
-Rather than fight about “overnights,” the parties were able to talk through their interests, and arrive at a solution that worked best for their children.
-(Father continued to take the kids to practices, and would drop them off at mother’s house at night if it was her night, or if he had a work conflict the following day).
-Collaborative divorce allows both sides to communicate the “why” behind their interests, and settlements can be reached that improve the outcome for both parties, and their children.
+Back to the example of Amy and John Smith.
+As it turns out, the John wants to continue taking his boys to their Pop Warner football practices during the week.
+He was one of the coaches, the boys loved football and he loved his time with them.
+Amy was concerned that the John’s work schedule would interfere with him getting the children to school on time during the week.
+Rather than fight over the number of overnight stays at each household, the parties were able to talk through their interests, address their concerns and intentions, and arrive at a solution that worked best for their children.
+The parties agreed that John would continue to take the kids to football practice, and would drop them off at the Amy’s house after practice if it was her night, or if he had a work conflict the following day.
+Collaborative divorce allows both sides to communicate the Why behind their interests, and settlements can be reached that improve the outcome for both parties and their children.